 Mine’s didn’t get as many retweets…

 Subsiding the anxiety, I deboard and head to Hertz rental.
-Can you tell I didn’t have much time?
-Fortunately, they upgraded me to a 4-wheel drive SUV to avoid the chance of getting stuck in snow.
+Fortunately, they upgrade me to a 4-wheel drive SUV to avoid the chance of getting stuck.

 After entering Nahant Beach into my phone’s GPS, it’s no where close to BOS, but the photo in my phone needed some sauce behind its story.